awsdocs/aws-deepracer-developer-guide/doc_source/deepracer-basic-concept.md

  AWS DeepRacer builds on the following concepts and uses the following terminology\.

-**AWS DeepRacer**  <a name="term-deepracer"></a>
-Also referred to as AWS DeepRacer vehicle\.
-One type of AWS DeepRacer vehicle is an AWS DeepRacer car that is a 1/18th scale model car\.
-It has a mounted camera and an on\-board compute module\.
-The compute module runs inference in order to drive itself along a track\.
-The compute module and the vehicle chassis are powered by dedicated batteries known as the compute battery and the drive battery, respectively\.

 **AWS DeepRacer service**  <a name="term-deepracer-service"></a>
 An AWS Machine Learning service for exploring reinforcement learning that is focused on autonomous racing\.
 The AWS DeepRacer service supports the following features: